typicode/husky/docs/get-started.md

 # test script will run every time you commit
 ```

-## A few words
+## A few words...

 ### Scripting

-While most of the time, you'll just run a few `npm run` or `npx` commands in your hooks, you can also script hooks using POSIX shell for custom workflows.
+While most of the time, you'll just run a few `npm run` or `npx` commands in your hooks, you can also script them using POSIX shell for custom workflows.

-For example, here's how you can lint your staged files on each commit with only two lines of shell code:
+For example, here's how you can lint your staged files on each commit with only two lines of shell code and no external dependency:

 ```shell
 # .husky/pre-commit